kcvanderlinden/Dedicastein/README.md

 A espresso machine can't be that complicated, can it?

+# WARNING
+This is an ongoing project which has not been fully tested. (re) Use at your own risk.

 # AIM
 replacing the board of a Delonghi Dedica EC685 with a Raspberry pico.